ujihisa/okta-scim-beta/README.md

 Okta implements SCIM 2.0 as described in RFCs [7642](https://tools.ietf.org/html/rfc7642), [7643](https://tools.ietf.org/html/rfc7643), [7644](https://tools.ietf.org/html/rfc7644).

+If you are writing a SCIM implementation for the first time, an important part of your planning process will be determining which of Okta's provisioning features your SCIM API can or should support and which features you do not need to support.

-Note: You don't need to fully implement the SCIM 2.0 specification to work with Okta.
+Specifically, you don't need to fully implement the SCIM 2.0 specification to work with Okta.
 At a minimum, Okta requires that your SCIM 2.0 API implement the features described below:

 ## Base URL